 Lifestyle adjustments form the basis of the treatment, which is why we give you tailor-made advice.
 We look at what suits you and together we determine a goal to work towards.

 Who will you be dealing with?
-The internist treats the medical aspect of diabetes and will conduct, i.a., an extensive physical examination.
-Based on the results, the internist will propose a treatment plan.
-The internist will refer you to the diabetes specialist nurse, the dietician, and other experts when this is necessary.
+The internist The internist treats the medical side of the diabetes and does, among other things, an extensive physical examination.
+Based on the research results, the internist proposes a treatment.
+The internist refers to the diabetes nurse and possibly other experts.

 COMPLICATIONS IN DIABETES